nilearn/nilearn/doc/introduction.rst

         If none is given, 'rbf' will be used.
     ...

-Once the object is created, you can fit it on data, for instance here we use a hand-written digits dataset, which comes with scikit-learn::
+Once the object is created, you can fit it on data.
+For instance, here we use a hand-written digits dataset, which comes with scikit-learn::

     >>> from sklearn import datasets